Cwexus/xyops/docs/api.md

+# API Reference

-# Overview
+## Overview

-This section details the xyOps REST API and API Key system.
+This document details the xyOps REST API and API Key system.
 All API calls expect JSON as input (unless they are simple HTTP GETs), and will return JSON as output.
 The main API endpoint is:

 ```
 https://SERVER/api/app/NAME/v1